9K32 Strela-2: Description

-Once the missile is five and a half meters away from the gunner, c.
-0.3 seconds after leaving the launch tube, it activates the rocket sustainer motor.
+Once the missile is five and a half meters away from the gunner, about 0.3 seconds after leaving the launch tube, it activates the rocket sustainer motor.
 The sustainer motor takes it to a velocity of 430 m/s, and sustains it at this speed.
 Once it reaches peak speed, at a distance of around 120 m from the gunner, the final safety mechanism is disabled and the missile is fully armed.
-All told, the booster burns for 0.5 second and the driving engine for another 2.0 seconds.
+All told, the booster burns for 0.5 seconds and the driving engine for another 2.0 seconds.

 The missile's uncooled lead sulfide passive infra-red seeker head detects infrared radiation at below 2.8 μm in wavelength.
 It has a 1.9 degree field of view and can track at 9 degrees per second.
 The seeker head tracks the target with an amplitude-modulated spinning reticle (spin-scan or AM tracking), which attempts to keep the seeker constantly pointed towards the target.
 The spinning reticle measures the amount of incoming infrared (IR) energy.
 It does this by using a circular pattern that has solid portions and slats that allow the IR energy to pass through to the seeker.
 As the reticle spins IR energy passes through the open portions of the reticle.
 Based on where the IR energy falls on the reticle the amount or amplitude of IR energy allowed through to the seeker increases the closer to the center of the reticle.
 Therefore, the seeker is able to identify where the center of the IR energy is.
 If the seeker detects a decrease in the amplitude of the IR energy it steers the missile back towards where the IR energy was the strongest.
 The seeker's design creates a dead-space in the middle of the reticle.
 The center mounted reticle has no detection capability.
 This means that as the seeker tracks a target as soon as the seeker is dead center, (aimed directly at the IR source) there is a decrease in the amplitude of IR energy.
 The seeker interprets this decrease as being off target so it changes direction.
 This causes the missile to move off target until another decrease in IR energy is detected and the process repeats itself.
 This gives the missile a very noticeable wobble in flight as the seeker bounces in and out from the dead-space.
 This wobble becomes more pronounced as the missile closes on the target as the IR energy fills a greater portion of the reticle.
 These continuous course corrections effectively bleed energy from the missile reducing its range and velocity.